Publication ethics and malpractice statement

 .
 They must confirm that the manuscripts are their original work, that the manuscript has not previously been published elsewhere, and that it is not currently being considered for publication in another journal.
 They must submit the manuscript in English and following the Author guidelines

 .
-It is expected that all authors indicated have contributed to the study.
-They must notify the corresponding editor of any conflicts of interest.
+They must notify the subject editor assigned of any conflicts of interest.
 The corresponding author should provide the declaration of any conflicts of interest on behalf of all authors.
 They must indicate all sources used in the manuscript’s creation.
 They should acknowledge all funders of the study and list all competing interests.
 Other sources of support (e.g. language editing, editorial assistance) should also be clearly mentioned, normally in an acknowledgement.

 — Reviewer’s responsibility

-The manuscripts will be reviewed by at least two experts.
-Reviewers may remain anonymous.
+Instead of filling out a standard questionnaire about manuscript parameters, it is better for reviewers to do things that can lead to improvement of the manuscript.
+They can insert their corrections and comments directly in the manuscript text file or in a separate document.
 They should check whether the manuscript is scientifically coherent, how interesting it is, and whether the quality of the writing is acceptable.
 They are not expected to edit the manuscript linguistically, but to pay attention to its scientific base.
-If reviewers recognise that a manuscript needs linguistic editing, they must inform both the authors and the editor.
-In case of disagreement between the reviews, the editors can ask for a third reviewer.
+If reviewers recognise that a manuscript needs linguistic editing, they must inform both the authors and the subject editor.
+In case of disagreement between the reviews, the subject editors can ask for a third reviewer.
 They must be polite and constructive; reviews that may be insulting will be revoked.
 They must keep all information about the articles confidential.
 They should also report any substantial likeness between the manuscript and any other already published article.

-Editors have the main responsibility for the scientific quality of the articles and base their decisions entirely on the article’s importance, originality, and relevance to the journal’s scope.
-The editor makes the final decision to accept the manuscript or not and his/her name is printed as ‘Editor’ in the footer of each paper.
-Editors should ensure that all research material they publish conforms to internationally accepted ethical guidelines.
+Subject editors have the main responsibility for the scientific quality of the articles and base their decisions entirely on the article’s importance, originality, and relevance to the journal’s scope.
+The editor-in-chief can also act as a subject editor.
+The subject editor is responsible for selecting reviewers.
+The subject editor makes the final decision to accept the manuscript or not and his/her name is printed as ‘Editor’ in the footer of each paper.
+Subject editors should ensure that all research material they publish conforms to internationally accepted ethical guidelines.
 They are expected to correct small errors during the editing process.
 They are not expected to edit the manuscript linguistically, but to pay attention to its scientific base.
 They should consider the help of consultants and authors when trying to improve the manuscript.
 They must act if they suspect misconduct and try to do anything to resolve the problem.
 They should preserve the anonymity of reviewers, unless the later decide to disclose their identities.

 Research participants have the right to decide what will happen to their personal data collected.
 The participants’ identifying details should not be published unless this is essential for scientific purposes and the participant gave written consent for publication.
 If applicable, the following statement must be included in the text: ‘Informed consent was obtained from all participants included in the research.’